 Did you know that more than 50% of all American cats are obese or overweight?
 In a 2017 survey by Association for Pet Obesity Prevention (APOP), 56% of dogs and 60% of cats were classified as clinically overweight or obese by their veterinary healthcare professional.
-This means that in 2017, there were 50.2 million registered dogs and 56.5 million registered cats who are overweight.
-Although chubby cats are adorable, those extra pounds can have terrible consequences for their joints, heart, and pancreas.
 Read on to learn more about the prevention and treatment of feline obesity and keep your kitty healthy and happy for many years to come.

 How can I know if my cat is clinically overweight?